Cruise (band): Post breakup

 Valery Gaina then formed the band Gain, with Vladimir Bajin (vocals), Alexander Shprot (bass), and Andrei Shatounovsky (session drummer).
 This band recorded an album in 1990 but it only came out in 1995, with two bonus tracks from the unreleased third Kruiz album Culture Shock.
 Valery Gaina then moved to Los Angeles, mainly because of the rise of the Russian Mafia.
 He formed a band called Karma and released an album (Fence) under the Frozen Hound label.
-This album was described as a cross between the Stone Temple Pilots and Red Hot Chili Peppers, very unlike the music of Kruiz.
-Gaina also built his own studio and produced music for local bands.
-Karma nearly signed with Mercury Records, but the deal fell through.
-Meanwhile, Gaina put out a dance/hip-hop album called Fantasy by V2, which went gold in South Korea.

-Bassist Fyodor Vasilyev went on to play for a Russian hard rock band called Black Coffee, where he found success.

 Drummer Sergey Efimov also moved to the United States and later played in bands called Wolves and Hippies of Chaos, where he also sang in the band.
 He also found work as a session musician.

 Reunion

 In 1994, the original vocalist of Kruiz, Alexandre Monin, upon the success of V. Gaina, reformed the band, with the lineup consisting of himself, Gregory Bezougly (guitars), Vladimir Kapoustin (keyboards), Oleg Kouzmitchyov (bass), and Nikolai Tschunosov (drums).
 This lineup returned to their original style of soft and hard rock music and released three albums, Live at Robin Hood Festival in 1994, Всем встать (translation: Stand Up Everyone) in 1996 and Live Collection in 1998.
-This lineup also opened for Ronnie James Dio on 3 May 1999, at Moscow, Russia at the Olimpiyskey Stadium.
-This particular lineup still plays gigs to this day, but do not play any metal, and in fact, don't want anything to do with the Metal Kruiz.

-In 2002, Valery Gaina regrouped with the 1988 lineup of Vasilyev and Efimov, and also released a demo under the name of Kruiz.
-The bass and drums were recorded in Moscow and the tapes were mastered by Gaina in Los Angeles.
-Gaina also announced plans for a full reunion.

-On 27 August 2010 Alexandre Monin died at age of 56 of peritonitis.
+On 27 August 2010 Alexandre Monin died aged 56 of peritonitis.

 Soon after Monin's death, the band announced a new lead singer in the name of Dmitry Avramenko from the band "Charisma".